douglasvegas/Calendar/README.md

 # Calendar
-> A native javascript plugin that provides multiple choice.
+> A native javascript plugin that provides multiple choice by holding down the shift key.

  ## Usage
   - Add a dom to the document like `<div id="calender" class="calender"></div>`